oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 for your app in an app store.*

 RWAs are not listed in app stores.
-If the people you want to reach exclusively use app stores to search for apps, they will not be able to find a responsive web app.
+If the people you want to reach exclusively use app stores, such as Google Play or the Apple App Store, to search for apps, they will not be able to find a responsive web app.

 ## In Summary

 A responsive web app tends to be less expensive to build than other types of apps -- especially native mobile apps -- and offers the broadest reach.
-But if you have specialized needs around performance, security, or availability in app stores, one of the other two types of apps -- a native mobile app or a progressive web app -- are probably going to be a better fit.
+But if you have specialized needs around performance [^performance], security, or availability in app stores, one of the other two types of apps -- a native mobile app or a progressive web app -- are probably going to be a better fit.
 In the next part of this series, we'll take a look at the pros and cons of native mobile apps.

+{{ embed.img(
+  src='blog/2023/various-devices.jpg',
+  alt='various sized devices'
+) }}

+[^performance]: In the context of the web, *performance* refers to the speed at which web pages are downloaded and displayed on a web browser.

 ---